gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => prints "purrr"
 ```

 Objects in Ruby are just a bag holding state, with a class attached to it.
-The class of an object defines the methods that object has access to.
+The class of an object defines the methods the object has access to.
 Ruby is easily introspectable, so we can ask it about the state and class of `coco`.

 ```ruby
 # State